-1 2 Mortgage Modification Act (subject to Executive Committee's approval of Style Committee's change of title) 3 Section 1.
+1 2 3 Mortgage Modification Act (subject to Executive Committee's approval of Style Committee's change of title) 4 Section 1.
 Title 5 This [act] may be cited as the Mortgage Modification Act.
 6 Section 2.
 Definitions 7 In this [act]: 8 (1) "Electronic" means relating to technology having electrical, digital, magnetic, 9 wireless, optical, electromagnetic, or similar capabilities.
-10 (2) "Financial covenant" means a duty to satisfy a test, or provide evidence, of 11 demonstrate an obligor's continued creditworthiness or adequacy of the value of security.
+10 (2) "Financial covenant" means a duty to demonstrate an obligor's 11 creditworthiness or adequacy of security.
 12 (3) "Modification" includes change, amendment, revision, correction, addition, 13 supplementation, elimination, waiver, and restatement.
 14 (4) "Mortgage" means a record that evidences a consensual interest in real 15 property to secure payment or performance of an obligation regardless of how the record is 16 denominated, including a mortgage, deed of trust, trust deed, security deed, indenture, or deed to 17 secure debt.
-The term does not include a record that evidences a consensual interest to secure a 18 duty liability owed by a unit owner to a condominium association, owners' association, or 19 cooperative housing association for association dues, fees, or assessments.
-A record is a 20 mortgage even if it also evidences a security interest in personal property.
-21 (5) "Mortgage modification" means modification of: 22 (A) a mortgage; or 23 (B) a record that evidences an obligation, including a promissory note, 24 loan agreement, or credit agreement, or guaranty; or 25 (C) a record that evidences other security for an obligation, including an
+The term does not include a record that evidences a consensual interest to secure a 18 liability owed by a unit owner to a condominium association, owners' association, or cooperative 19 housing association for association dues, fees, or assessments.
+A record is a mortgage even if it 20 also evidences a security interest in personal property.
+21 (5) "Mortgage modification" means modification of: 22 (A) a mortgage; 23 (B) a record that evidences an obligation, including a promissory note, 24 loan agreement, credit agreement, or guaranty; or 25 (C) a record that evidences other security for an obligation, including an

-1 assignment of leases or rents ; or.
-2 (D) another record executed in connection with an obligation.
-3 (6) "Obligation" means a debt or other duty or liability secured by a mortgage.
-4 (7) "Obligor" means a person that: 5 (A) owes payment or performance of an obligation; 6 (B) signs a mortgage; or 7 (C) is or whose property is otherwise accountable in whole or in part for 8 payment or performance of an obligation.
-9 (8) "Person" means an individual, estate, business or nonprofit entity, public 10 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 11 entity.
-12 (9) "Record", used as a noun, means information: 13 (A) inscribed on a tangible medium; or 14 (B) stored in an electronic or other medium and retrievable in perceivable 15 form.
-16 (10) "Sign" means, with present intent to authenticate or adopt a record: 17 (A) execute or adopt a tangible symbol; or 18 (B) attach to or logically associate with the record an electronic symbol, 19 sound, or process.
-20 QUESTIONS FOR THE COMMITTEE: 21 22 1.
-Should the definition of "mortgage modification" be modification of "the terms" of the 23 listed records rather than modification of the records?
-24 2526 2.
+1 assignment of leases or rents.
+2 (6) "Obligation" means a debt or other duty or liability secured by a mortgage.
+3 (7) "Obligor" means a person that: 4 (A) owes payment or performance of an obligation; 5 (B) signs a mortgage; or 6 (C) is or whose property is otherwise accountable in whole or in part for 7 payment or performance of an obligation.
+8 (8) "Person" means an individual, estate, business or nonprofit entity, public 9 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 10 entity.
+11 (9) "Record", used as a noun, means information: 12 (A) inscribed on a tangible medium; or 13 (B) stored in an electronic or other medium and retrievable in perceivable 14 form.
+15 (10) "Sign" means, with present intent to authenticate or adopt a record: 16 (A) execute or adopt a tangible symbol; or 17 (B) attach to or logically associate with the record an electronic symbol, 18 sound, or process.
+19 20 QUESTIONS FOR THE COMMITTEE: 21 22 23 1.
+Should the definition of "mortgage modification" be modification of "the terms" of the listed records rather than modification of the records?
+24 25 26 2.
 Is the language "in whole or in part" necessary in subsection C of the definition of obligor?
-(The definition comes from the definition of obligor in the Home Mortgage 27 Foreclosures Act.)
+(The definition comes from the definition of obligor in the Home Mortgage Foreclosures Act.)
+27 28 Reporter's Notes

-Reporter's Notes